Amygdala: What It Is & Its Functions

 The amygdala can be stimulated when faced with a perceived threat.
 If in a threatening situation, the amygdala will send information to other parts of the brain to prepare the body to either face the situation or to get away from it.

-This fight-or-flight response is triggered by emotions of fear, anxiety, aggression, and anger.
-It is beneficial that the amygdala is working correctly in order to act appropriately in threatening or stressful situations.
+Emotions of fear, anxiety, aggression, and anger trigger this fight-or-flight response.
+It is beneficial that the amygdala is working correctly to act appropriately in threatening or stressful situations.

-But, if the stressful situation causes strong feelings of anxiety, anger, aggression, or fear, this can result in illogical and irrational overreactive behaviors to be displayed.
+But, if the stressful situation causes strong feelings of anxiety, anger, aggression, or fear, this can result in illogical and irrational overreactive behaviors being displayed.

 Essentially, the amygdala overrides the frontal lobes to hijack stress response control.